-If the ability to swallow is reasonable it may only be necessary to cut food up small or to process or liquidise those items which present problems, such as meat.
-However, if food needs to be of a softer consistency it may be simpler to blend the whole meal.
+If the ability to swallow is reasonable it may only be necessary to cut food up into small pieces or liquidise those items which present problems, such as meat.
+However, if food needs to be of a softer consistency, it may be simpler to blend the whole meal.
 Processing sufficient food for several meals and freezing it in plastic tubs will save time.